 It is best to hold SyncheckII (or any SPL meter) at arms length to reduce the effect of your body on its measurements.
 SyncheckII's microphone is somewhat directional due to its mounting within the case and we recommend pointing it more or less directly toward the speaker being measured.
+(This is different than Dolby's recommendation of an angled position with typical sound meters.)
 Perfect aim is not necessary but deviations of more than about 20 degrees can cause slightly reduced SPL readings, normally less than a db, depending on the amount of acoustic energy above 1KHz being measured.

 There is a handy SPL marker formed by the four red LEDs above the mode switch.
-These LEDs are used to indicate when the measured SPL is very close to a value you can set.
+These LEDs are used to indicate when the measured SPL is very close to a user-entered value.
 When measured SPL is within approximately 1 db on either side of the set point one or more of the four mode LEDs will light.
 When all four LEDs are lit the measured SPL level is within about .2 db of your set point.
 You may change the set point after moving the Mode switch to center position (assuming SyncheckII has already been in SPL mode).
 The dbC light will begin flashing to indicate user entry is enabled.
 The column of red LEDs shows your set point in the same way an SPL reading is displayed.
 Use the Select switch, pressing up or down, to move the set point to a different dbC level.
 Push the Mode switch down again to continue measurements, and to save the new set point.
-The new set point will be restored at each power up.
+The most recent set point is always recalled when you use SyncheckII.